Skip to main content

 Statistical Finding Summary

-Positive effect on algebra ability
+Positive effect on degree attainment

-Positive effect on geometry ability
+Positive effect on credit accumulation

-No effect on general mathematics achievement.
+No effect on general academic achievement (college)

 Source